polyipseity/information/special/list of mathematical pathologies.md

 - see: [Cantor set](../general/Cantor%20set.md)

 - integrability
-  - [Riemann integrability](../general/Riemann%20integral.md) ::: Riemann integrable on $[0, 1]$.
+  - [Riemann integrability](../general/Riemann%20integral.md) ::: The function is Riemann integrable on $[0, 1]$.
 Pathologically, its set of points of discontinuity is the Cantor set, which is uncountably infinite but has [Lebesgue measure](../general/Lebesgue%20measure.md) zero.

 ### Dirichlet function